AleksandrRogov/DynamicsWebApi/README.md

 For complex requests to Web API with multi-level expands use `executeFetchXml` function.

 Starting from version 1.2.8, all requests to Web API that have long URLs (more than 2000 characters) are automatically converted to a Batch Request.
-This feature is very convenient if you are trying to make a call using big Fetch XMLs.
+This feature is very convenient when you make a call with big Fetch XMLs.
 No special parameters needed to do a convertation.

 ### Create a record